How Much Compensation For A Arm Amputation Claim?

 As part of the consultation, we will also talk you through the No Win No Fee service that we offer.
 You will of course be offered the opportunity to ask any questions that you might have, if you later think of some questions you would like to ask us we will be happy to answer them.

-If a medical is required as part of your claim then we will be happy to help you arrange one locally to you.
+If a medical is required as part of your arm amputation compensation claim, we will be happy to help you arrange one locally to you.

-Unfortunately, accidents do happen and many of them happen in the workplace.
-In some cases, the extent of the injuries received may even force the person who has been injured to give up their job due to an inability to perform the same tasks to the level they once achieved.
+Unfortunately, accidents do happen and many of them happen in the workplace, often resulting in arm amputation compensation claims being made.
+In some cases, the extent of the pain and suffering or injuries received may even force the person who has been injured to give up their job due to an inability to perform the same tasks to the level they once achieved.
 If your arm amputation is due to an accident that has resulted in an arm injury at work you may even find your wages reduced in line with the company sick pay policy whilst you are trying to recover from your accident.

 You may feel awkward making an arm amputation claim against your employer, but they have a duty of care to all their employees and should have insurance in place that will cover a compensation payout.
 We understand that you may have concerns about pursuing a claim, but you shouldn’t; there should be no come back on you as a result of making an arm amputation accident at work claim.